donlaiq/cryptofxwallet/README.md

 ### I'm getting this error 'Error: JavaFX runtime components are missing, and are required to run this application' when I try to run the application from my IDE or running directly the executable jar file.

-Probably, you have forgotten (or mistyped) to set the parameters to the JavaFX SDK 11 path.<br/>
+Probably, you have forgotten (or mistyped) to set the parameters to the absolute JavaFX SDK 11 path.<br/>
 If you are trying to run the jar file directly, then you should put the following in between **java -jar** and **cryptoFXWallet.jar**.<br/>
 If you are trying to run it from your console, then you should add the following in the VM arguments options (**Run as...->Run Configurations...->Arguments->VM Arguments** for the Eclipse IDE):<br/><br/>